microsoft/FluidFramework/docs/content/docs/advanced/dds-anatomy.md

-These ops will probably correspond loosely with specific APIs on the DDS that cause data modification with the expectation that there is a 1:1:1 correspondence between that API call on client A, the op that is sent, and the corresponding API being called on client B. However, this correspondence is not mandatory.
+These ops will probably correspond loosely with specific APIs on the DDS that cause data modification with the expectation that there is a 1:1:1 correspondence between that API call on client A, the op that is sent, and the corresponding update being applied on client B. However, this correspondence is not mandatory.

 ## Data serialization format (op)

 Frequently, ops will need to carry a data payload.
 For example, when performing a "set" on a SharedMap, the new key:value pair needs to be communicated to other clients.
 As a result, DDSes will have some serialization format for op data payloads that can be reconstituted on the receiving end.
+This is why SharedMap requires its keys to be strings and values to be serializable - non-serializable keys or values can't be transmitted to other clients.

 ## Data serialization format (summary operations)

-In addition to serializing for ops, DDSes should be able to serialize their entire contents into a format that can be used to reconstruct the DDS.
-This format is used for summary operations.
+Although the state of a DDS can be reconstructed by playing back every op that has ever been applied to it, this becomes inefficient as the number of ops grows.
+Instead, DDSes should be able to serialize their entire contents into a format that clients can use to reconstruct the DDS without processing the entire op history.
 There may be some overlap with the serialization format used in ops, but it isn't strictly necessary.
+For instance, the SharedMap uses the same serialization format for key/value pairs in its summary as it does in its set ops, but the Ink DDS serializes individual coordinate updates in its ops while serializing entire ink strokes in its summary.

 ## Reaction to remote changes

-As compared to their non-shared counterparts, DDSes can change state without the developer's awareness as remote ops are received.
-For instance, a standard JS Map will never change values without the local client calling a method on it, but a SharedMap needs to effectively accept calls from other clients.
+As compared to their non-distributed counterparts, DDSes can change state without the developer's awareness as remote ops are received.
+A standard JS Map will never change values without the local client calling a method on it, but a SharedMap will, as remote clients modify data.
 To make the local client aware of the update, DDSes must expose a means for the local client to observe and respond to these changes.
-This probably takes the form of eventing, but could reasonably also take the form of callback functions that integrate into the processing step, etc.
+This is typically done through eventing, like the "valueChanged" event on SharedMap.

 {{< callout danger TODO >}}